BioRRW/Reads2Resistome/docs/tutorial.md

 Note:
 - Here we will run the default hybrid pipeline, feel free to run nonhybrid and longread assemblies as well.
 - Output (--output) directories and Nextflow working directory (-w) are kept separate.
+- Here we use the default number fo threads (1) however, you may set a number of threads using the "--threads <INT>" option.

 ### You will see the nextflow processes and their progress (hybrid run):
 ```